Extension Logo

 • Rough potato is a perennial, herbaceous, milkweed vine with white to pink flowers.

-• Stems: Herbaceous vines that twine adjacent structures.
-Vine can grow up to 25 feet long and above ground parts die back each winter.
+• Stems: Herbaceous vines that twine around adjacent structures.
+Vines can grow up to 25 feet long, and above-ground parts die back each winter.

-• Flowers: Five long and curled petals, white to light pink in color with visible hairs.
+• Flowers: Five long and curled petals, white to light pink with visible hairs.

 • Fruit: Large, oblong, spiked pod clusters similar to common milkweed.
-When mature, the pods open to release rounded and flattened brown seeds with silky filament.
+When mature, the pods open to release rounded and flattened brown seeds with silky filaments.

 • Roots: Rough potato has a vigorous underground rhizome system.